Second Battle of Kut: Action of the Western Bank of the Shatt-al-Hai

+Map of Ottoman defences on the Hai Salient.

 The primary objective on the western side of the Shatt al Hai was a liquorice factory (nicknamed the "Wool Press Village" by its defenders) on the opposite side of the Tigris from Kut.
-The factory, and the entrenchments surrounding it, were the last remaining Ottoman positions on the Hai salient; If it was to be captured, it would allow British and Indian forces to cross the Tigris and advance up into the Shumran bend and across to capture Kut.
+The factory, and the entrenchments surrounding it, were the last remaining Ottoman positions on the Hai salient; If it were to be captured, it would allow British and Indian forces to cross the Tigris and advance up into the Shumran bend and across to capture Kut.

-New British trenches were made by the 21st of January only 300 yards from the enemy trenches.
+New British trenches were made by 21 January only 300 yd from the enemy trenches.
 They consisted of four rows of trenches named "Baron's Trench", "Queen's Trench", "King's Trench", and "Emperor's Trench".
 The trenches were occupied by the 39th Brigade.
-An attack was planned for the 22nd, but was postponed by three days due to heavy rains.
+An attack was planned for 22 January, but was postponed by three days due to heavy rains.

-On 25 January 1917, the Ottoman lines were attacked.
-At 9:40 am, the 9th Worcestershires and the 7th North Staffords attacked with the support of a heavy artillery bombardment that allowed the two battalions to get within 50 yards of the Ottoman entrenchments.
+On 25 January 1917, the Ottoman lines north of Kala Haji were attacked (marked P15, P12a, P12b on map of defences above).
+At 9:40 am, the 9th Worcestershires and the 7th North Staffords attacked with the support of a heavy artillery bombardment that allowed the two battalions to get within 50 yd of the Ottoman entrenchments.
 They seized the objective despite the many casualties they suffered.